Treasurer wanted by Table Tennis Ulster

 We anticipate that the role may require up 6 hours’ in terms of time commitment per week, based on the current levels of activity in the Branch.
 Flexibility with hours is necessary as liaison with staff may be required occasionally during the working day as well as monthly Executive Meetings once a month in the evening.

-Please submit your application (CV and a cover letter) in writing to Jill Little, HR Adviser, Table Tennis Ulster, Lisburn Racquets Club, 36 Belfast Rd, Lisburn BT27 4AS or email it to email@example.com marked for the attention of Jill Little.
+Please submit your application (CV and a cover letter) in writing to Jill Little, HR Adviser, Table Tennis Ulster, Lisburn Racquets Club, 36 Belfast Rd, Lisburn BT27 4AS or email it to [email protected]o.uk marked for the attention of Jill Little.